 Blockchain has been a very popular subject over the past few months.
 Recently, Blockchain in Transport Alliance (BiTA) had its first meeting in Atlanta, GA.
 They conducted an informational seminar to help others understand blockchain.
 It’s no simple topic though, even broken down it is still a complicated technical system.

 So what is blockchain?

 According to Rajat Rajbhandari, a research engineer at Texas A&N’s Transportation Institute, blockchain is nothing but a different way to store transactions, events, entries, and logs.
 These data points are simply stored into “data blocks” that are linked together like a chain.
 All the blocks are shared and transmitted within a network and then acknowledge using a common protocol.

-- Cryptography: Each transaction would have to be from a verified origin, either a digital signature or a specified key to give access to a user.
+Cryptography: Each transaction would have to be from a verified origin, either a digital signature or a specified key to giving access to a user.
 These origins are recorded into a created “hash” just like transactions.

 Interested in learning more about blockchain?
 Find out how PLS partnered with BiTA here!